tombye/trexit/_posts/2017-12-01-dub-be-good.markdown

 ## There’s often a way to avoid the dubbing

 In Spain, there was almost always a button we could press on the remote control to watch the original version in English.
-In other countries, we had to do a bit more work fiddling around in the TV settings, but we could normally reset at least one programme or film back to English.
+In other countries, we had to do a bit more work fiddling around in the TV settings, but we could normally reset at least one programme or film to English.

 ## It gets tricky if a country speaks more than one language